Leading Causes of Serious Accidents in California

 Speeding

-If a motorist exceeds the speed limit, he or she needs to remember there are two aspects for stopping safely: perception reaction distance and braking deceleration distance.
-In other words, by the time a person notices a hazard or obstacle ahead and needs to stop, it's probably too late to avoid a crash if he or she is speeding.
-If someone is traveling 45 mph, the total safe stopping distance is 196 ft.—that's approximately 12 car lengths.
+If motorists exceed the speed limit, they must remember two aspects for stopping safely: perception reaction distance and braking deceleration distance.
+In other words, when a person notices a hazard or obstacle ahead and needs to stop, it's probably too late to avoid a crash if they are speeding.
+If someone travels 45 mph, the total safe stopping distance is 196 ft.—approximately 12 car lengths.

 Tailgating

 Drivers are required to maintain a safe distance behind the vehicle ahead of them.
-When they tailgate another motorist, they're engaging in a dangerous form of aggressive driving that can cause a rear-end collision.
-In many cases, a person who is tailgating will be presumed to be at fault because he was following too closely.
+When tailgating another motorist, they engage in dangerous, aggressive driving that can cause a rear-end collision.
+In many cases, a tailgating person will be presumed to be at fault because he followed too closely.

 Weather